 Care home landlords must give each tenant a written tenancy agreement.
 Sometimes this is called a lease.
 A tenancy agreement is a contract that gives you the right to live in a place.

 What should I do before I sign a tenancy agreement?

 Before you sign, you should carefully read both the tenancy agreement and the Care Home Information Package.
-If you are unsure about anything in the Information Package or in the tenancy agreement, it is important to get legal advice.
-A community legal clinic or lawyer can help you decide if you want to sign the agreement as it is or try to change it first.
+If you are unsure about anything in the Information Package or the tenancy agreement, it is important to get legal advice.
+A lawyer or community legal clinic can help you decide if you want to sign the agreement as it is or try to change it first.